HimeshKohad/LeetCode-Problems/README.md

 ### Hi there 👋,

-Welcome to my LeetCode solutions repository!
+Welcome to my Leetcode solutions repository!
 Here, you'll find my solutions to various LeetCode problems in C++, Java, and Python, including problems from the weekly and monthly contests, as well as other challenges.

 If you find these solutions helpful in any way, please give this repo a ⭐️.
 It means a lot and helps me keep motivated to continue sharing my work.